jlevy/kash/README.md

   Grok**, **Mistral**, **Groq (Llama, Qwen, Deepseek)** (via **LiteLLM**), **Deepgram**, **Perplexity**, **Firecrawl**, **Exa**, and any Python libraries.
   There is also some experimental support for **LlamaIndex** and **ChromaDB**.

+- **MCP support:** Finally, an action is also an **MCP tool server** so you can use it in any MCP client, like Anthropic Desktop or Cursor.

 ### What Can Kash Do?